gmmorris/gmmorris.github.io/_posts/2018-08-11-pairing-checklist.md

 In a Paired environment, failing to address conflict in a team can easily lead to the breakdown of the entire process, and so, encouraging a culture of feedback has been a paramount priority to us.

-<small><i class="fas fa-asterisk"></i> The subject of power dynamics in a pair is, again, a subject for a far more in-depth post, but I felt it was worth pointing it out here, as they are the root cause of many trust issues you might encounter in a pair.</small>
+<small class="footnote"><i class="fas fa-asterisk"></i> The subject of power dynamics in a pair is, again, a subject for a far more in-depth post, but I felt it was worth pointing it out here, as they are the root cause of many trust issues you might encounter in a pair.</small>

 ## Setting a Foundation